 Use the green add button to add any other default deductions.
-You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears, Student Loan.
+You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears.
 Or you can add any custom deductions you may have created.

 If the employee is set up as a KiwiSaver member, KiwiSaver Employer Deduction will appear here with the designated contribution rate from their Employment tab.

 The Direct Credit pay item is here by default to assign your employee's take home pay to their bank account number.

 You can add the Cash pay item if you will regularly pay the employee cash.
 Designate a $ amount if it will be constant, or you can manually add the amount when you process the pay.

 If your employee has requested regular payments to other bank accounts, learn more about setting that up here: Payments and Deductions to Multiple Bank Accounts